TABLE OF CONTENTS

 Each pupil in is issued with a Communication Book which allows two-way information between parents and teachers.
 Parents can provide notes to the teacher in these books which will be reviewed by the teachers on a daily basis.
 If you need to contact your child’s teacher during the school day, please call school and leave a message for them.
-They will contact you as soon as they are available to do so.
-Please do not approach your child’s teacher at the start or end of the day as they are very busy attending to all of their students and will not be able to discuss personal matters with you at those times.
+They will contact you as soon as they are available.
 You may contact your child’s teacher to request a meeting before or after school if you have any issues to discuss with them.
-We recognize the ease of email communication which may be used to supplement the communication book.
+We recognise the ease of email communication which may be used to supplement the communication book.
 Teachers will check their school emails on a daily basis, addresses can be found in an appendix at the back of this handbook.

 Contacting Students during the School Day

 Please call the school and leave a message for your child.
 Only if the call is urgent will we remove your child from class to take a call while class is in session.